ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_3/Backtracking/Notes.md

 1. **Rat in a Maze Problem**
    - Use backtracking to explore all possible paths from the start to the destination, marking visited paths and backtracking if a path leads to a dead end.

 3. **Word Break Problem Using Backtracking**
    - Use backtracking to check all possible partitions of the string and see if each partition is a valid word in the dictionary.

 4. **Remove Invalid Parentheses**
    - Use backtracking to generate all possible expressions by removing invalid parentheses, then check if they are valid.

-5. **Sudoku Solver**
-   - Use backtracking to fill empty cells with digits while ensuring that the current placement does not violate Sudoku rules.

 6. **m Coloring Problem**
    - Use backtracking to assign colors to each vertex, ensuring no two adjacent vertices share the same color.